 “The biggest thing that people don’t understand, including the agents selling it, is the intricate taxation that takes place inside a life insurance policy,” says Al Barnes, a life insurance specialist in Alabama.
 “Borrowing from a cash value like that is sort of like building your house right on top of the San Andreas Fault — only you don’t know the San Andreas Fault exists.”

 Not your standard loan

 “We don’t want to expose that collateral to market downturn that could result in negative equity in the policy to where you basically lose your policy,” says former life insurance executive Paul Wetmore, now an adjunct instructor at The American College of Financial Services in Bryn Mawr, Pennsylvania.

-Unlike a conventional loan, you don’t have to pay a policy loan back; any money you take out will simply be deducted from your death benefit, which goes to your beneficiaries.
+Unlike a conventional loan, you don’t have to pay back a policy loan.
+Any money you take out will simply be deducted from the death benefit that goes to your beneficiaries.